 Adding to the confusion, Sam Arkoff himself contradicts the implications of the Film Daily article.
 Speaking in his autobiography, Arkoff explained how he had gone to Denmark to see Pink’s cut of the film, and that he wasn’t pleased with the Danish accents: “Right now, it’s in a form of English that American audiences aren’t even going to recognise!”
 According to Arkoff, it was then that Pink tried to sue AIP for rejecting his cut.
 In both his autobiography and a 1988 interview with Tom Weaver, Arkoff explained how he’d pointed to the demands of Pink’s contract with AIP – which backs up the significance of the Film Daily article – but he stops short of talking about AIP’s own suit against Pink.

-Irrespective of chronology, it seems all suits were settled and AIP went on to re-edit and re-dub the picture themselves for a January 1963 release.
+Irrespective of chronology, it seems all suits were settled and AIP went on to re-edit and re-dub the picture themselves for a late 1962/early 1963 release.
 Unfortunately, it is unlikely that we will ever see Sidney Pink’s first English version of Reptilicus.

 AMERICAN INTERNATIONAL AND SAGA STUDIO: DIFFERENT BEASTS